-79. Guatemala expressed concern on the scarce progress in negotiations towards the establishment of an OHCHR Office in Myanmar.
+79. Guatemala expressed concern about the scarce progress in negotiations towards the establishment of an OHCHR office in Myanmar.

-80. Holy See acknowledged efforts made to enhance peace and dialogue among different religions by the creation of the Interfaith Friendship Group.
+80. The Holy See acknowledged efforts made to enhance peace and dialogue among different religions by the creation of the Interfaith Friendship Group.